jharwell/sierra/README.rst

   input/output formats via plugins.
 SIERRA supports mix-and-match between all plugin types, subject to restrictions within the plugins themselves.
-This is and makes it very easy to run experiments on different hardware, targeting different simulators, generating different outputs, etc., all with little to no configuration changes by the user.
+This is and makes it very easy to run experiments on different hardware, targeting different simulators, in different execution environments, generating different outputs, etc., all with little to no configuration changes by the user.

 - SIERRA maximizes reusability of code and configuration; it is designed so that *no* copy-pasting is ever needed, improving code quality with no additional